How to Succeed with Identities Without Really Trying

 Shireen: It's good to know that but so many designers don't.
 Because they come they come and ask me, can I protect this?
 And it's just just a very blatant description.
 I think.
 The fact that they even asked makes me think you need training and in terms of what is ownable as the name, yeah.

-your in both posts on my blog.
+Sean: Oh yeah my book.
 Thank you.
 Yeah.
 So yeah, and I do actually have a course on LinkedIn learning on branding.
 Yeah, and so that's that was that was strangely enough.
-It's, it's the only LinkedIn learning we it's like a rating system.
+It's, it's the only LinkedIn Learning we it's like a rating system.
 Like you have different courses.
 For a long time.
 A few of the courses were always just game, they're going gangbusters.
 And lately, that branding one's just done nuts by assume there's a lot of interest out there.
 And I'm hoping people are actually getting the nine How do I make this pretty?
 But how do I ask the real questions and create something that's unique?

 Shireen: Yeah.
 I'll put this in the show notes.
 And how can people contact you or learn from you where's the best place for them to look out for you?